-Preservation work is currently underway at George Washington's estate to ensure that generations to come will be able to enjoy the founding father's Mount Vernon home.
+Preservation work is always underway at George Washington's estate to ensure that generations to come will be able to enjoy the founding father's home.

 The restoration of Mount Vernon is an ongoing process that began in the 19th century and continues today.
 More than 12 original buildings on the estate are exposed to the extremes of weather and wear put on them by more than one million visitors each year.
 Mount Vernon's preservation team is made up of experts who are leaders in their field, using cutting-edge tools and technologies to restore and preserve the estate to how it appeared at the time of Washington’s death in 1799.

 I have scarcely a room to put a friend into, or to set in myself, without the Music of hammers, or the odoriferous smell of Paint.